For the Purrbabies

 It’s not magic (although it sure seems like it!)
 Here’s the general science behind dog cooling vests:

-Many vests work like human sweat does — using an evaporation-based cooling system with fabric that’s designed to retain water.
+Dogs can’t sweat.
+However, many vests work like human sweat does by using an evaporation-based cooling system with fabric that’s designed to retain water.
 Often, this fabric will be dense and absorbent, giving your pet a faster cooling experience.
+All you need to do is moisten the cooling vest before use and let the material work its magic.

 Your vest might also be made of heat and light-reflecting material, or it might have areas where pet parents can slide a vest-shaped ice pack right in.
 There are plenty of convenient ways to cool your dog.